nsfinkelstein/blog/content/posts/2024-02-07-pdf-parsing-tasks.md

 [extracting data from medical Documents](@/posts/2024-02-06-pdf-parsing-series-intro.md#challenges-in-extracting-medical-data-from-pdfs).

-The [Accelerating Document AI](https://huggingface.co/blog/document-ai) post by Hugging Face covers some of the same ground, and was helpful context in writing this post, and is worth a read.
+The [Accelerating Document AI](https://huggingface.co/blog/document-ai) post by Hugging Face covers some of the same ground.
+It was helpful context in writing this post and is worth a read.

 I'll update this post as I come across new relevant tasks.